Jehoshaphat: Rabbinic literature

 The question that puzzled Heinrich Ewald and others, "Where was the brazen serpent till the time of Hezekiah?" occupied the Talmudists also.
 They answered it in a very simple way: Asa and Joshaphat, when clearing away the idols, purposely left the brazen serpent behind, in order that Hezekiah might also be able to do a praiseworthy deed in breaking it.

+In Christianity

+In the Gospel of Matthew, Jehoshaphat appears in the genealogy of Jesus.